On this page I introduced this compound interest formula:

 Returning to our example, assuming that deposits will be made and interest credited monthly we derive a required deposit of about $421 per month to assure that $120,000 will be available when our child reaches 18.

-Second, I ignored income taxes.
+In the example I ignored income taxes.
 If the investment vehicle chosen yields taxable interest, then the tax has to be accounted for somehow.
 One way is to assume that any income tax due is paid for separately by the parents.
 In other words, the parents set up a segregated tuition savings account and pay the taxes out of a separate account.

 Another way to account for the impact of taxes is to assume that the taxes will be paid for out of the tuition account and simply adjust the expected after-tax return by the tax rate.